axeluhl/sailing-analytics/wiki/planning/orc.md

 ---
 ## Calculation Module

-Currently the calculation for a constructed course with set TWAs does work with a pretty good accuracy and almost the same value as altura (differences start to occur in 1/10000 areas).
+Currently the calculation for a constructed course with set TWAs does work with matching values to the official ORC tools and M2S.
 The internal calculations follow the ideas provided in the ORC pascal code, many calculating parts are using the predicted velocity value instead of the allowance.
 The calculation involves the following implemented parts:
 - get Allowances for Leg with TWA
 - get Lagrange interpolated Allowance for TWA/TWS